First Nations - Land Rights and Environmentalism in British Columbia

 Bella Coola on Tour

 "The Nuxalk Nation has been occupying and exercising our rights on the lands, water and resources of our Ancestral Territory since time immemorial.
-What is now known as the Nuxalk Nation is a mixture of many villages that were distributed throughout Ancestral Nuxalk territory, including the four largest villages of Talyumc to the south, Nutl'l (Kimsquit) to the north, Kwalhtna to the west and Qomqots to the east" Nuxalk Nation.
+What is now known as the Nuxalk Nation is a mixture of many villages that were distributed throughout Ancestral Nuxalk territory, including the four largest villages of Talyu to the south, Nutl'l (Kimsquit) to the north, Kwalhtna to the west and Qomqots to the east" Nuxalk Nation.

 The Nuxalk (pronounced "new - hawk") people are well known outside Canada, especially in Germany, where Nuxalk performers toured in 1885 and 1886, famously inspiring the founder of American ethnology Franz Boas to embark on his Northwest Coast studies.
 Today in Europe the Nuxalk are best known for their protests against the destruction of their forests and natural resources and for asserting their Aboriginal Title and Rights as a sovereign people who have never ceded or relinquished their homeland (right).